orca-so/whirlpool-tx-replayer/README.md

 - ~~SetRewardEmissionsSuperAuthority~~
 - ~~AdminIncreaseLiquidity~~

+### Switching program version dynamically based on a txid
+We need to switch whirlpool program in src/programs/whirlpool.

+### Separate core and use crate

+### WASM build for client use

+### Handling new deployment release
+We know when whirlpool program have been updated in the past exactly.
+But we cannot know which slot and which tx index in the block the next version will be released.

 ### Validation at instruction level
 By performing the following verification before and after each instruction is executed, abnormal situations may be detected at an early stage.